 The strangest one that we've received is also the most recent.
-Again polite, again with "In the Name of Allah" at the top, this like to know more.
+Again polite, again with "In the Name of Allah" at the top, this time the individual claims to have seen our catalogue and would like to know more.